Lennie02/submission_reminder_app_Lennie02/README.md

 ## How It's Set Up

 The app uses a clear folder structure.
-When you set it up (for example, from a folder named `submission_reminder_Lennie` and you enter `John` as your name), here's how the files will be arranged:
+When you set it up (for example, from a folder named `submission_reminder_Lennie` and you enter `José` as your name), here's how the files will be arranged:

 ```
 submission_reminder_Lennie/
 ├── copilot_shell_script.sh
 ├── create_environment.sh
 ├── README.md
-└── submission_reminder_{YourName}/  # This is your app folder
+└── submission_reminder_{YourName}/  # This is your personal app folder
     ├── app/
     │   └── reminder.sh              # The main part of the reminder
     ├── modules/